Lagarfljót Worm: Description and habitat

 The serpentine creature is said to live in Lagarfljót, a freshwater, below-sea-level, glacial-fed lake which has very poor visibility as a result of siltation.
 The creature is described as longer than a bus, or 40 ft, and has also been reported outside the water, lying coiled up or slithering into the trees.
-It is a "many humps" type of lake monster, rather than the simply serpentine type of, for example, the Loch Ness Monster.
+It is a "many humps" type of lake monster, as opposed to the variety commonly characterized as having an extended neck, like the Loch Ness Monster.

-The Lagarfljót Worm has been sighted several times in modern times, including in 1963 by the head of the Icelandic National Forest Service, Sigurður Blöndal, and in 1998 by a teacher and students at Hallormsstaðir School.
-In 1983, contractors laying a telephone cable measured a large shifting mass near the eastern shore when performing preliminary depth measurements, and when they later retrieved the non-functional cable, found that it was broken where it had lain over the anomaly:
+The Lagarfljót Worm has been the subject of several reports in modern times, including in 1963 by the head of the Icelandic National Forest Service, Sigurður Blöndal, and in 1998 by a teacher and students at Hallormsstaðir School.
+In 1983, contractors laying a telephone cable measured a large shifting mass near the eastern shore while performing preliminary depth measurements, and when they later retrieved the cable, found that it was broken where the anomaly had occurred: